Coarse Cohomology with twisted Coefficients: Introduction

-\item Now this example is interesting: the~\cite[Example~5.21]{Roe2003} shows that if $G$ is a finitely generated group then there is an isomorphism
+Whereas another example is interesting: the~\cite[Example~5.21]{Roe2003} shows that if $G$ is a finitely generated group then there is an isomorphism

-here the right side denotes group cohomology. \item The best way to compute coarse cohomology uses the following: We denote by $H^*_c(X;G)$ the cohomology with compact supports of $X$ as a topological space.
+Here the right side denotes group cohomology.
+In order to compute coarse cohomology there is one method: We denote by $H^*_c(X;A)$ the cohomology with compact supports of $X$ as a topological space.
 There is a character map

 By~\cite[Lemma~5.17]{Roe2003} the character map $c$ is injective if $X$ is a proper coarse space which is topologically path-connected.
-Now~\cite[Theorem~5.28]{Roe2003} states: If $R$ is a commutative ring and $X$ is a uniformly contractible proper coarse space the character map for $R$-coefficients is an isomorphism. \end{itemize}
+Now~\cite[Theorem~5.28]{Roe2003} states: If $R$ is a commutative ring and $X$ is a uniformly contractible proper coarse space the character map for $R$-coefficients is an isomorphism.

-Now \emph{coarse cohomology with twisted coefficients} will be studied in this paper.
-It is contravariant for all coarse spaces. \begin{itemize} \item Note that modified versions of controlled K-theory and coarse cohomology arise as cosheaf homology and sheaf cohomology.
-This is studied in separate papers, yet to appear. \item If $B$ is bounded for every coefficient $\sheaff$:
+In the course of this article we will design a new cohomology theory on coarse spaces.
+It has all the pros of the existing coarse cohomology theories and can be compared with them.
+The main purpose of this work is to design computational tools for the new theory and compute cohomology of a few exemplary examples.

+Our main tool will be \emph{sheaf cohomology theory}, which we now recall.
+If $X$ is a coarse space then $\sheaves X$ denotes the abelian category of sheaves of abelian groups on $X$.
+Note that $\sheaves X$ has enough injectives.
+Then the global sections functor

+is a left exact functor between abelian categories $\sheaves X$ and $\abel$, the category of abelian groups.
+The right derived functors are the sheaf cohomology functors.
+If $\sheaff$ is a sheaf on $X$ then $\cohomology * X \sheaff$ denotes coarse cohomology with twisted coefficients with values in $\sheaff$.

+There are many ways to compute sheaf cohomology.
+One of them uses acyclic resolutions.
+Now every sheaf $\sheaff$ on a coarse space $X$ has an injective resolution and injective sheaves are acyclic.
+Thus there exists a resolution